Cedrix-code/odin-recipes/README.md

 # odin-recipes
-Recipes project for odin curriculum
+Recipes project for odin curriculum all about HTML